nikolajRoager/Sustainable-Hospital-Cs/readme.md

 New Sustainable Hospital, C#
 =========
+Portion of this software uses third party packages and resources, see credit and licenses at the end of this document.

 A new implementation of Sustainable hospital, this program merges Excel documents, storing products used by different cantinas at various hospitals, with the purpose of tracking Carbon emissions.